You are expecting! Congratulations!!! Now’s the time to start thinking about stocking your nursery. How will you to start?

 Beds & Sleeping

 A Cot – make sure it complies with Australian Standards.
-Even if you choose to co-sleep – it’s a good idea to have a cot on standby for when you or your partner might be ill or when the baby gets big enough to start moving around on his or her own!
-Check for sturdiness and if you buy a second hand cot – ensure the paint is lead free (baby’s like to chew!!).
-For co sleeping parents there is a cosy sleeper you can buy to put bub in between Mum and Dad.
-This helps minimize the risk of smothering.
-They retail for around $40 and are a great investment for bubs safety.
+Even if you choose to co-sleep, it’s a good idea to have a cot on standby for when you or your partner might be ill or when the baby gets big enough to start moving around on his or her own!
+Check for sturdiness and if you buy a second hand cot, ensure the paint is lead free because babies like to chew!

 A Cotton Blanket or two when it’s cold.
-Even if you rug your baby up in a onesie and wrap – it still gets cold at night!
-Stay away from wool blankets if you can, then make some people (and babies) sneeze.
+Even if you rug your baby up in a onesie and wrap, it still gets cold at night!
+Stay away from wool blankets if you can, they make some people (and babies) sneeze.

 Nappies and Changing

-Nappies!
-Now if your using disposable – make sure you buy at least one box of newborn – babies don’t stay little for long – if friends want to buy you presents – suggest nappies!!
-If your using MCN’s – it’s probably a good idea to have at least 10 on hand – newborns poop a lot more often than you think – and you don’t want to be without!
+Nappies! – Now if your using disposable, make sure you buy at least one box of newborn.
+Babies don’t stay little for long.
+If friends want to buy you presents, suggest nappies!
+If you’re using MCN’s, it’s probably a good idea to have at least 10 on hand – newborns poop a lot more often than you think – and you don’t want to be without!

-Change Table – again not an essential – you can use your bed (with an appropriate protective sheet underneath bubba of course), but change tables are handy – especially if this is your first baby and your planning on having more.
-A lot also double as a bath – so shop around to get your monies worth!
+Change Table – again not an essential.
+You can use your bed (with an appropriate protective sheet underneath bubba of course), but change tables are handy – especially if this is your first baby and your planning on having more.
+A lot also double as a bath – so shop around to get your money’s worth!
 Make sure it is sturdy – and always remember to keep one hand on the baby when changing!